Gotrax XR vs XR Ultra – Side-by-Side Comparison & Review

 folding mechanism of the xr

-If folded the weight is nicely balanced making it easy to carry the scooter around without feeling that it’s going to tip over one way or another.
-We had no problem fitting it into a Toyota Yaris which means most cars shouldn’t have a problem having this scooter in its trunk.
+If folded, the weight is nicely balanced, making it easy to carry the scooter around without feeling that it’s going to tip over one way or another.
+We had no problem fitting it into a Toyota Yaris, which means most cars shouldn’t have a problem having this scooter in their trunk.

 Price

-As mentioned earlier the main differences between the two models are motor power and battery size and quality.
-These are the most expensive parts on your scooter, hence the XR Ultra is about $100 more than its less powerful twin brother, the XR.
+As mentioned earlier, the main differences between the two models are motor power and battery size and quality.
+These are the most expensive parts of your scooter.
+Hence the XR Ultra is about $100 more than its less powerful twin brother, the XR.

 Having two different variants of the scooter makes it a viable choice for far more people.